mikependon/RepoDB/RepoDb.Docs/Reporting an Issue.md

 - Consolidate all the information discussed.
 - Create our own **Title** and **Description**.
-- Issue a propery label.
+- Issue a proper label.
 - Tag the person whom we have collaborated with.

 ## StackOverflow